-- (a) Committees for special projects, community investment, Business policies and procedures, Business Plan, Directors and Staff HR, shareholders/clients.
-Our Company's accountant and Treasurer deal with the audit procedures. - (b) Director approval of operating budgets and monitoring of progress against these budgets; - (c) Ongoing Director training; and - (d) Monthly Director meetings to discuss performance and strategic plans.
+- (a) The establishment of an audit committee. - (b) Director approval of operating budgets and monitoring of progress against these budgets; - (c) Ongoing Director training; and - (d) Monthly Director meetings to discuss performance and strategic plans.

 Annexure 3A

 There are no material differences between the information in the Company's Annexure 3A and the information in the financial documents in its annual report.